Buying vs Leasing

 Drive A Newer Vehicle More Often . . .

 You can determine how long you want to drive the vehicle thanks to flexible lease terms.
 Typically, leases have a minimum and maximum lease period.
 Most people come to the conclusion that they would rather drive a new vehicle every three years, and keep it under warranty than drive a seven or ten-year-old car and have to keep making repair payments.

 What Are the Options at the End of the Lease Agreement?

 - You can trade in the vehicle for a new one.

 - You can sell the vehicle outright.

 - You can buy the vehicle for the guaranteed purchase price and own it.

 - If your lease is paid in full, simply turn it in and drop it off.

 Why Drop It Off?

-If the vehicle is worth less than what the guaranteed purchase price, then it does not make sense to trade it or buy it.
+It doesn’t make sense to trade in or buy the vehicle if it is worth less than the guaranteed purchase price.
 In a traditional finance agreement, if you owe more than what the vehicle is worth, you have negative equity.
 You either have to come up with the difference or roll it over into another loan.
 With a lease, if the value is less than the purchase price stated in your lease agreement, then drop it off and let the lease company deal with the negative equity–not you.
 Go get another vehicle and don’t worry about rolling over any negative equity.